rodmcnew/occurrence-calendar/README.md

 Occurrence Calendar is a web app that allows you to keep a calendar of how often a given event occurs.
 All changes are saved immediately via REST calls.

-Occurrence Calendar is built with:
+Occurrence Calendar v2 is built with:
 * TypeScript
-* Loopback (NodeJs REST framework)
 * React
+* Loopback (NodeJs REST API framework)

 #TODO
 - Set randomized auth keys instead of "hihi"